Origami-Lab/Cobalt-Back-End/k8s/README.md

 The Let’s Encrypt production issuer has very strict rate limits.
 When you are experimenting and testing, it is very easy to hit those limits, and confuse rate limiting with errors in configuration or operation.

-#### Update Ingress configration in helm/api-platform/values-dev.yaml with staging-issuer and test it first and then change to production-issuer.
+#### Update Ingress configration in helm/api-platform/values.dev.yaml with staging-issuer and test it first and then change to production-issuer

 ```yaml
 annotations: